 I will include written instructions as well, but this is where I will link you back to Sewrella’s clear and descriptive video tutorial, CLICK HERE.
 Once you master this half square triangle granny square technique, the possibilities are endless!

 ROUND 1: With your base color A (grey) make a magic ring.
 CH3.
 2DC into the magic ring.
 CH2.
 3DC into the magic ring.
 CH1.
 Drop your main color and CH1 with color B (mint).
 3DC into the magic ring.
 CH2 and 3DC into the magic ring.
-SL ST to the top of your first CH3.
+CH 2 and SL ST to the top of your first CH3.

 ROUND 2: Turn your work and SL ST into the CH2 corner space.
 CH3 and 1DC into the same corner space.
 DC into each stitch across (3).
 In the CH2 corner space 2DC, CH2, and 2DC.
 DC into each stitch across (3).
 In the third corner 2DC and CH1, drop your color B (mint).
 With color A (grey) CH1 and 2DC into the same corner space.
 DC in each stitch across (3) and in the corner CH2 space place 2DC, CH2 and 2DC.
 DC in each stitch across until you are back in the first corner.
 2DC into the corner CH2 space and CH2.
 SL ST into the top of the first CH3 of this round.

 ROUND 3-5: Continue in the same pattern as round 2, you will just have 4 more DC on each side, each round.